assembler-0/HexaCore/README.md

 # HexaCore
-HexaCore is an multi-feature CLI graphing calculator Powered by CLI11 + exprtk
+HexaCore is an multi-feature CLI graphing calculator powered by CLI11 + exprtk